I’m not an expert by any means, but I’ve been around the block and I’ve brought back some great advice for mom.

-I would never expect or want my kids to live their lives for my husband and I, and I’m going to assume that the fact my husband and I continue to have a life—both as individuals and as a couple—will ultimately benefit our children in the future.
+I would never expect or want my kids to live their lives for my their father and I, and I’m going to assume that the fact their father and I continue to have a life—both as individuals and as a couple—will ultimately benefit our children in the future.

 Advice for Mom #4: Do not pretend your children are mini-mes.